INTERCULTURAL AFFAIRS STAFF

 As Director of Intercultural Affairs, Professor Molina has been dedicated to strengthening programs that bring together HWS faculty, staff and students.
 Intercultural Affairs, in collaboration with HWS department offices and with Geneva community groups, has sponsored campus-wide conferences on a themes such as Lacrosse, Immigration, Poverty and Homelessness and Social and Environmental Justice.
 These conferences have been open to the campus and to the larger Geneva community, bringing together persons with common concerns and interests.

 Under Alejandra Molina’s leadership, Intercultural Affairs has also established partnerships with a number of community agencies and groups including the Farmworker Agency Coalition, the Geneva School District, Catholic Charities of the Finger Lakes and the Geneva Community Center, among others.
 Professor Molina is currently a member of the Geneva Public Library Personnel Committee, Geneva 2020 and the Boys and Girls Club of Geneva.

 Darline Polanco Wattles '09

 Darline is a William Smith graduate, class of 2009.
 As a student, Darline was involved with several student organizations.
 She joined the staff of the Office of Intercultural Affairs in the fall of 2009.
 In her position, Darline works with the cultural, global awareness and social justice clubs to help promote inclusiveness, develop leadership skills and an awareness of how the activity of student organizations relates to the overall HWS and Geneva community.
-Under her leadership, the clubs have expanded their communiy outreach efforts, working closely with organizations such as Geneva High School’s Festival of Nations, the College 101 Initiative, Geneva’s annual Kids Day, and the Boys and Girls annual Bowl-a-Thon.
+Under her leadership, the clubs have expanded their community outreach efforts, working closely with organizations such as Geneva High School’s annual Festival of Nations, and the African American Men’s Association Life Skills program.
 Darline serves on the Colleges’ Race and Racism Coalition and is currently on the Division of Student Affairs’ Professional Development Committee.
 In the fall 2015, Darline served on the coordinating team for HWS Impact: A Day of Dialogue, which hopes to expand conversations of difference and awareness, and hopes to continue leading similar efforts on campus.

 Scarlett is a part-time member of the Intercultural Center staff.
 She assists with arrangements for special events such as conferences, field trips and community meetings.
 For the past three years, she has worked with the Geneva Just Neighbors Initiative, a program in collaboration with Catholic Charities of the Finger Lakes and the HWS CCESL office dedicated to education about and advocacy for local housing issues.
 She serves on the board of the Keuka Housing Council, is a member of the Community Advisory Committee for Milly's Pantry and is the chairperson of the board of the Yates Concert Series.